MIKE'S BUS PAGES

 A number of fine Leyland PS2's were operated including this one which was apparently the one he always personally drove.
 One of his drivers told me that they always knew when the boss was coming as they could see the distinctive MM on the radiator!

-An ex City of Oxford AEC Regent formerly with Theobalds of Long Melford
+An ex City of Oxford AEC Regent formerly with Theobalds of Long Melford.

 ......and this ex LT Craven bodied RT from Longlands of Crowland.
 Another operator who put an interesting vehicle his way was Jolly's of Norton whose fine half-cab AEC Regal was over the pits at this time and I could not photograph it.

-Little needs to be said here - the 'rags to riches' story of former London STL2377 is well documented and she is today superbly restored
+Little needs to be said here - the 'rags to riches' story of former London STL2377 is well documented and she is today superbly restored in the keeping of the London Bus Museum at Brooklands.

 Not sure about this one - Looks vaguely Roe bodied and perhaps ex-Leeds City Transport.
 Does anyone know - did it survive?